 - Camera sound.
 Loud cameras that make a click to record will instantly spook an animal.
 Sometimes, they’ll sprint off.
 Sometimes, they’ll stay for multiple sets to investigate.
 Then they leave the area for good.

-I was frustrated for years with noisy cameras constantly breaking and others having horrible, over-sensitive triggers.
+I was frustrated for years with noisy trail cameras constantly breaking and others having horrible, over-sensitive triggers.
 I put cameras in thick locations to hide them from people.
 Also, these dense tangles are where public-land animals move best, so a sensitive trigger is not helpful around all the brush when the wind blows.
 The wide-spreading sensors of some more-expensive cameras have performed poorly in these brushy areas.

 I’m looking to scout many areas in the cheapest way possible.

 Cheap cameras that do the job